James Iha: The Smashing Pumpkins

 When his former bandmates Billy Corgan and Jimmy Chamberlin revived the "Smashing Pumpkins" name, Iha did not participate, and in fact had not spoken to Corgan in years.
 Corgan stated in a 2008 blog entry that when he and Chamberlin reunited, the "door was open" for Iha to rejoin, but he declined, and Corgan said that he "can now say definitively that Iha isn't ever coming back."
 However, in a 2012 interview about the band reformation, Iha stated that he was never even asked back into the band in the first place.
-Iha also admitted within the interview that he has not heard any of the band's new music since the reformation.
+Iha also admitted within the interview that he had not heard any of the band's new music since the reformation.

-In a March 2013 interview, he was asked about looking back at the band's history and explained that he never really thought about his former success with the band, but did look back with fondness when asked about the 6 studio albums he made with them.
+In a March 2013 interview, he was asked to reflect on the band's history.
+He admitted that he rarely thought about his past success with the group, though he did look back on their six studio albums together with fondness.
 He revealed that he and Corgan had not spoken in around ten years, but that he did speak to Wretzky "once in a while".

-On March 26, 2016 and March 27, 2016, Iha joined Corgan and Chamberlin on stage unannounced at back to back Smashing Pumpkins shows at the Ace Hotel in downtown Los Angeles.
+On March 26 and 27, 2016, Iha joined Corgan and Chamberlin on stage unannounced at back-to-back Smashing Pumpkins shows at the Ace Hotel in downtown Los Angeles.
 Iha played a third show with the band in their hometown of Chicago at the Civic Opera house on April 14, 2016.
-In 2017, reunion rumors were leaked through various sources, and in 2018, Iha was spotted with Corgan, Chamberlin, and current Smashing Pumpkins guitarist Jeff Schroeder in the studio and at a photo shoot, confirming his return to the band.
-In summer 2018, the reunited band embarked on the Shiny And Oh So Bright Tour, which was followed at the end of the year by the release of their album Shiny and Oh So Bright, Vol. 1 / LP: No Past.
+In 2017, reunion rumors were leaked through various sources, and in 2018, Iha was spotted with Corgan, Chamberlin, and former Smashing Pumpkins guitarist Jeff Schroeder in the studio and at a photo shoot, confirming his return to the band.
+In summer 2018, the reunited band embarked on the Shiny and Oh So Bright Tour, which was followed at the end of the year by the release of their album Shiny and Oh So Bright, Vol. 1 / LP: No Past.
 No Future.
 No Sun.
-Iha would go on to also record Cyr with the reunited lineup, which was released in November 2020.
+Iha has remained in the lineup ever since, appearing on the albums Cyr (2020), Atum: A Rock Opera in Three Acts (2022-2023), and Aghori Mhori Mei (2024), and touring extensively.